SinnySupernova/snus/README.md

 - access control lists ([ACL](https://wiki.archlinux.org/title/Access_Control_Lists)) 📦
 - a DNS provider capable of DNS-01 challenge (from [this list](https://github.com/acmesh-official/acme.sh/wiki/dnsapi))

-📦 - likely available as a package for your system
+📦 - likely available as a package for your system, alternatively you could use [this docker image](https://hub.docker.com/r/alpine/make)

 ## quickstart

-0. run `git clone --depth=1 && https://github.com/SinnySupernova/snus.git && cd snus` to clone the repository and cd into it
+0. run `git clone --depth=1 https://github.com/SinnySupernova/snus.git && cd snus` to clone the repository and cd into it
 1. run `make config` to copy the example config to the `config.toml` file
 2. open the `config.toml` file and adjust the settings
 3. run `make init` to perform the initial setup
-4. run `make up` to launch everything
+4. run `make up` to launch everything (will take more time on the first launch)

 ## updating